SciSharp/TensorFlow.NET/src/SciSharp.TensorFlow.Redist/README.md

 On Windows, the tar command does not support extracting archives with symlinks.
 So when `dotnet pack` runs on Windows it will only package the Windows binaries.

 1. Run `dotnet pack SciSharp.TensorFlow.Redist.nupkgproj` under `src/SciSharp.TensorFlow.Redist` directory in Linux.
-2. Run `dotnet nuget push SciSharp.TensorFlow.Redist.2.3.0.nupkg -k APIKEY -s https://api.nuget.org/v3/index.json`
+2. Run `dotnet nuget push SciSharp.TensorFlow.Redist.2.3.1.nupkg -k APIKEY -s https://api.nuget.org/v3/index.json -t 600`